Hotot: The specifics of this rabbit breed in the USA and in Europe, including

 The project somehow became known to breeders on both sides of the Wall.
 In 1979, sets of animals traded sides.
 The blending of the blood lines worked wonders for the breed, improving and standardizing the size and the vigor of the rabbits.

 Seven little Hotots purchased in West Germany were imported into the USA in 1980 by Ms. Elizabeth Forstinger.
-She later imported more little Hotots from both West and East Germany, which she bred wisely and culled hard.
+She later imported more little Hotots from both West and East Germany, which she bred wisely, selecting only the best of the best.

 The process for acceptance in the ARBA began in 1981, and was completed successfully in 1983.
 The American Dwarf Hotot Rabbit Club was also chartered by the ARBA in 1983, and is the national online presence for Dwarf-Hotot rabbit breeders throughout the USA.